jmau111-org/iphone_security/README.md

 - [x] restrict app access to your local network (Settings > Privacy and Security > Local Network)
 - [x] add a [camera cover](https://www.amazon.com/iphone-case-camera-cover/s?k=iphone+case+camera+cover)

-Apple lets you review app permissions with some granularity, so review it regularly: Settings > Privacy and Security.
+Apple lets you review app permissions with some granularity, so do it regularly: Settings > Privacy and Security.
 Unfortunately, it's a bit time-consuming, as you'll probably have to review each app, one by one, but it's worth it.

 Tracking is not free in terms of privacy, but also for the battery.
 It can literally drain your power, so only enable it when it's necessary, and you don't have to give a permanent access.